Skip to content

 3. 3Swap back to fruit just before your fruit ability comes off cooldown

-The swap window is ~0.3 seconds.
-If you swap too early, you waste the stun.
-Too late, and the enemy escapes.
-The metric to hit: 4-5 sword swaps per fruit cooldown cycle in a real fight.
+The swap window is about 0.3 seconds.
+Swap too early and you waste the stun.
+Too late and the enemy escapes.
+The number to aim for: 4 to 5 sword swaps per fruit cooldown cycle in a live fight.

 PvP loadout tier list (April 2026)